Parasocial interaction: Parasocial breakups

-Parasocial relationships with fictional characters
+With fictional characters

 Parasocial relationships with fictional characters are more intense than with nonfictional characters, because of the feeling of being completely present in a fictional world.
 Narrative realism—the plausibility that a fictional world and its characters could exist—and external realism—the level at which aspects of the story map to a person's real world experiences—play a part in heightening one's connections to fictional characters.
 If a narrative can convince a viewer that a character is plausible and/or relatable, it creates a space for the viewer to form a parasocial relationship with said character.
 There is a desire for camaraderie that can be built through bonding over a fictional persona.

 Due to the span and breadth of media franchises such as the Harry Potter, Disney, and Star Wars series, consumers are able to engage more deeply and form strong parasocial relationships.
 These fictional parasocial relationships can extend further than watching the movies or reading the books into official and fan fiction websites, social media, and even extend beyond media to have an in-person experience at national and international theme park attractions.

 For individuals who become very attached to fictional characters, and may or may not depend on them emotionally, even the thought of that character being removed from the story in some way (death, being written out of the story, etc.) can be extremely painful.

 The dread of a fictional character's death (the parasocial breakup) can be much stronger than that of a parasocial breakup with a public figure.

 Parasocial relationships with fictional characters may be affected by external events relating to the actors who play them, and vice versa.
 For example, if a scandal were to occur with an actor, individuals who had parasocial connections to the character they played may reevaluate their opinions on the character.
 A parasocial breakup may occur with the fictional character, as a result of the scandal.
 However, the reverse, where a positive impression of an actor due to an event is created, does not apply.
 Fictional characters, in this case, are seen as separate from the actor and their good contributions or personality outside of the role.